byteofsoren/python_fuzzy_system/README.md

 # Basic usage
 Assume that intended system for opening a valve dependent on price of electricity and the temperature in the environment.

-Assume that the fuzzy set for the temperature looks like this:
+Assume that the fuzzy set for the temperature and cost looks like this:
 ![Temperature](images/temperature.png)
-And assume that the fuzzy set for the electricity price looks like this:
 ![Electricity cost](images/electrisity_cost.png)
 This is implemented like this in this module:
 ``` python